nextbreakpoint/infrastructure-as-code/README.md

     NOTE: Default user is "admin" with password "admin"

-Configure your applications to send metrics to Graphite and create your dashboards with Grafana.
+Configure your applications to send metrics to Graphite and create your dashboards and alarms in Grafana.

 ## Delivery pipelines